Below are answers to the most commonly asked questions about the Nebraska Instructional Resource Center:

 When does registration take place?

-Each January, registration packets are mailed to all school districts in Nebraska.
+Each January, registration information is emailed to teachers of the visually impaired in each school district or ESU.
 Registration materials are due back to NIRC by February 15th.

 Do I need to wait until the annual registration to send in a form for a new student?